PeterVranken/ST4ForOctave/readMe.md

     consult
     <https://www.gnu.org/software/octave/doc/v4.0.1/How-to-make-Java-classes-available_003f.html>
     to get the whole story on setting the Java class path
+-   Consider running the Octave command `st4SetLocaleUS`, which makes Java code assume standard US representation of character sets and number, date and time designations.
+If you don't do so, then your templates my produce different output depending on where the tool is run.
+See below for details
 -   In Octave, `cd` to directory `samples` and run the different Octave scripts.
 They will easily throw an error if something is still wrong with the paths!
 Open the scripts in a text editor and find out what